 If you truly want to start frugally living, get into the habit of using everything until it’s no longer possible.

-A car is a great example for this.
+A car is a great example of this.

 Learning how to replace your own brakes and complete your own oil changes can save you hundreds of dollars by its self.
 Add in some drywall repairs, driveway sealing, roof patching, electrical work, and plumbing and you are now a money-saving savage.